liebermeister/model-balancing/resources/models/branch_point_model/README.md

  X2
 ```

-SBML (model) and SBtab (model and data) files are provided

-The SBML and SBtab files are used (alternatively) in demo_cmb_experimental_data

-The SBtab file is used in demo_cmb_experimental_data
+Files defining the model structure:

+* SBML file (network structure): in .xml file

+* SBtab files: (network structure, constraints, and layout information in separate .tsv files

+Other information

-The matlab scripts for generating the files can be found in the subfolder `matlab`
+* Matlab scripts for generating the network files can be found in the subfolder `matlab`

+* Artificial data can be found in the subfolder `data`

+* The network layout can be found in the subfolder `graphics`

+For running model balancing on this example, please see `../matlab/demo/demo_cmb_experimental_data.m`